sangyun884/blur-diffusion/README.md

 # blur-diffusion
-This is the codebase for PAPER.
+This is the codebase for Progressive Deblurring of Diffusion Models for Coarse-to-Fine Image Synthesis.
 ## Train
 ```bash train.sh```
 ## Visualization